 A basic electronic symbol

 When designers don’t understand what components are being used and how they are interconnected, the PCBA development process can come crashing down around them.
-Therefore, a solid understanding of basic electronic symbols and their functions is critical for designers and engineers whose work dictates the success of the rest of the PCBA development process.
-Let’s take a look at some common symbols that should be well-known and understood.
+Therefore, a solid understanding of basic electronic symbols and their functions is essential for designers and engineers whose work dictates the success of the rest of the PCBA development process.
+In the table below are some of the basic types of electronic symbols that should be well-known and understood:

 Commonly Used Basic Electronic Symbols and Their Functions

-Knowing electronic symbols and their functions within circuits or systems is critical to understanding operation and expected performance.
-In fact, the crucial stages of design and testing are not possible without this important knowledge.
-Thus, it may be useful to take a look at some of the basic types of electronic symbols, as shown in the table below, and review the function of the components and/or elements of which they are comprised.
+Knowing electronic symbols and their functions within circuits and systems is important in understanding their operation and expected performance.
+In fact, the crucial stages of design and testing are only possible with this important knowledge.
+Let’s look deeper into the different symbol types and their functions:

 How to Best Source Basic Electronic Symbols

 Having a clear understanding of basic electronic symbols and their functions will aid you in designing and developing electronic boards and systems.
-Armed with this knowledge, you can better source components and devices for your projects.
-However, if efficiency and accuracy are on your list of requirements, then you should probably opt for the largest online parts library that provides free footprints and symbols for your design, such as the TIP3055 and TIP2955 BJT equivalents shown below.
+With this knowledge, you can better source components and devices for your projects.
+However, if efficiency and accuracy are on your list of requirements, then opt for the largest online parts library that provides free footprints and symbols for your design, such as the TIP3055 and TIP2955 BJT equivalents shown below.

 The TIP3055 and TIP2955 NPN and PNP BJT Equivalents

 If you’re looking for data and information on basic electronic symbols and their functions, Ultra Librarian helps by compiling all your sourcing and CAD information in one place.